LordFraggington/LWGLGF/README.md

 #LWGLGF

-The LightWeight OpenGL Game Framework started out as student rendering project in OpenGL for a homework assignment (in fact, technically before that as an assignment for DirectX which was then translated to OpenGL), and slowly grew (partially due to yet another class, plus some on the side tinkering) from there into what it is today.

-The ideals behind the LWGLGF are to be simple and straight-forward, and hopefully make C++ less scary to both new programmers and programmers new to the language.
-To do this, the LWGLGF strives to provide clean and readable C/C++ code, minimalistic use of external libraries so that you can see exactly what is going on and can change it at will, to be as cross-platform as possible, and to provide an environment similar to XNA/MonoGame (with hints of functionality/syntax from engines like Unity).
-The ultimate goal for the LWGLGF is to help establish a sublime coding experience where everything works out of the box.
+The ideals behind the The LightWeight OpenGL Game Framework are to be as simple and straight-forward as possible, hopefully demystifying engine code to the beginning programmer.
+To do this, the LWGLGF prjoect strives to provide clean, documented and readable C/C++, minimize the use of external libraries so that one can see exactly what is going on and can change it at will, to be as cross-platform as possible, and to provide an sublime coding experience similar to XNA/MonoGame (with hints of functionality/syntax from engines like Unity).

 To achieve those goals, open standards like OpenDDL and OpenGEX, PNG files, Ogg Vorbis, etc. will be preferred whenever possible, to both draw from and hopefully give back to the open source community.
 In the long run - for the sake of standards and convenience - only a few image formats, audio formats, and geometry/mesh formats are intended to be supported in order to keep the framework lean but versatile.

 ##Project Dependencies:

 This project utilizes CMake (www.cmake.org) to generate and find the files needed to compile a LWGLGF-derivative game.

 Please B.Y.O.B.
 (Bring your own binaries)!
 The list of the libraries used is provided at the end of this ReadMe, but you'll need to create your own binaries/libraries for your OS/compiler pairing of choice.
-LWGLGF "should" statically link all of the .a/.lib files you need, creating a "fire and forget" self-reliant executable.

-With that said, currently (hopefully) the only external dependency for the application (on Windows at least) SHOULD the .dll for OpenAL (personally, I am currently having issues getting two MinGW libraries to statically link on my machine so that the only thing needed on a "clean" machine is OpenAL in some form).
-Using GNU/Linux, there are still some issues statically linking libraries due to some libraries not existing/not being readily available.

 ##Setting up the project for use: